 With an expertly configured WordPress site, you can build more than just a website for your business … you can set up an automated traffic and lead generation and sales & marketing system, where all you do is publish your content and WordPress then automates the rest.

-With WordPress, you can publish content once, and automate the distribution of your content to all other services.
+With WordPress, you can publish content once, and automate your content distribution to all other marketing channels.

 You can:

-- Distribute content automatically to social media services and bookmarking sites,
+- Automatically distribute content to social sites and bookmarking sites,

 - Import content automatically (e.g. videos)